 When to use a dimension rollup

-Dimensions are organized into a hierarchy of parents and children under each top-level dimension.
-Child dimensions automatically roll up into their parent dimension to produce a value at the parent level.
+Dimensions are organized into a hierarchy of parents and children under each dimension.
+Child dimension members automatically roll up into their parent dimension to produce a value at the parent level.
 Learn more about Cube's data model.

-You can choose which time rollup type to use (sum, balance, or average) for Account dimensions.
-Children will automatically sum at the parent level for all other top-level dimension types.
+You can choose which time rollup type to use (sum, balance, or average) for Account dimension members.
+Children will automatically sum at the parent level for all other dimension types.

 Your dimension rollups will align with your Chart of Accounts and your custom data hierarchy and are your default way to calculate values in Cube.

-Note: Reparenting or moving dimensions may affect your rollups and could cause tie-out issues.
+Note: Reparenting or moving dimension members may affect your rollups and could cause tie-out issues.
 Consider using tags or formulas for calculations instead when you're not looking to make permanent changes to your dimension hierarchy.

 When to use a tag